 The Kulaluk Lease Area has a strong and special association with the Larrakia people for spiritual, cultural and social reasons.
 The area is believed to contain a burial ground which has traditionally been used by the Larrakia and other Aboriginal people.

 The Tribunal at paragraph 12 of its reasons, set out the interpretation of the Criteria, which we agree with, and stated “[i]n my view, the heritage assessment criteria set out in section 11 of the Act are disjunctive in nature, ie, not each and every one of the criteria need be satisfied to classify a place as having heritage significance.
-However, I do find that if the significance hinges on one or a few of the criteria, then the weight involved in making a favourable decision increases.
+However, I do find that if the significance hinges on one or a few of the criteria, then the weight involved in making a favourable decision increases”.

 The Tribunal then set out, at paragraph 13 and 14 the findings of the Council’s own assessment of significance on the available evidence.
 Paragraph 14 of the Tribunal’s reasons states: